3 Ground Classification

 las <- classify_ground(las, mcc(1.5,0.3))

-3.4 Edge artifacts
+3.4 Edge Artifacts

 No matter which algorithm is used in lidR or other software, ground classification will be weaker at the edges of point clouds as the algorithm must analyze the local neighbourhood (which is missing on edges).
 To find ground points, an algorithm need to analyze the local neighborhood or local context that is missing at edge areas.
-When processing point clouds it’s important to always consider a buffer around the region of interest to avoid edge artifacts. lidR has tools to manage buffered tiles and this advanced use of the package will be covered in section 14.
+When processing point clouds it’s important to always consider a buffer around the region of interest to avoid edge artifacts. lidR has tools to manage buffered tiles and this advanced use of the package will be covered in Chapter 14).

-3.5 How to choose a method and its parameters?
+3.5 How to Choose a Method and Its Parameters?

-3.6 Other methods
+3.6 Other Methods

 Ground segmentation is not limited to the 3 methods described above.
 Many more have been presented and described in the literature.
-In section 19 we will learn how to create a plugin algorithm and test it seamlessly in R with lidR using a syntax like:
+In Chapter 19 we will learn how to create a plugin algorithm and test it seamlessly in R with lidR using a syntax like:

 las <- classify_ground(las, algorithm = my_new_method(param1 = 0.05))